CatStorm1208/RoastedOnionsForge/README.md

 - Oh the biomes you'll go 1.4 or above

 # Note
-This mod was designed purely for me and my friend, \
+This mod was designed purely for me and my friends, \
 use it at your own risk.